stypr/clubhouse-py/README.md

 [Closed PRs](https://github.com/stypr/clubhouse-py/pulls?q=is%3Apr+is%3Aclosed) / [Closed Issues](https://github.com/stypr/clubhouse-py/issues?q=is%3Aissue+is%3Aclosed)

 Please contact by DMs through [@stereotype32](https://twitter.com/stereotype32) for any questions.
+Please do not spam e-mails for a request.

+All `rc_token` related requests will be rejected.
+(See closed issues)

 ## QnA